-This blog post is part of a series on strategies and methods to accelerate reimbursement based on a recent webinar with VerityStream’s Dawn Anderson, Senior Manager of Client Success Services and Consulting, and Cheryl Cisneros, Manager of Client Success Services and Consulting.
+This blog post is part of a series on strategies and methods to accelerate reimbursement based on a webinar with VerityStream’s Dawn Anderson, Senior Consultant, and Cheryl Cisneros, Consultant.

 Choosing the right provider enrollment metrics for your dashboard can improve workflow efficiencies, give insight into onboarding and performance data, and improve reimbursements in your organization.
 Collaboration is vital to evaluating and developing the onboarding provider dashboard, so keep in mind that anyone in your organization might have input that could lead to a more informed metric selection—every single person working with the onboarding process has the capacity to impact reimbursement!
 Consider these action items when developing your onboarding provider dashboard:

 Every day that a provider is unable to see patients because they are waiting for the onboarding process to be complete is a dollar lost by your organization.
 By using the dashboard turnaround time measure you can analyze your organization’s overall turnaround timeframes by pulling data from the workflow processes or within data fields if you have clearly defined what the start time and end point is.
 And you can choose to drive your turnaround time by Medicare, Medicaid, or commercial payers or even look at what is delegated versus non-delegated.
 This provides an opportunity to show your department and leadership the opportunities for growth and demonstrate the improvements which have been made with workflow processes and data standardization to improve your overall turnaround time.